-This resource will provide you with an overview for the use of some extractive species in IMTA scenarios.
+This resource will provide you with an overview for the use of some extractive species in an IMTA scenario.
 The species discussed are primarily lower trophic species.
-They are referred to as extractive species, as they remove particulate matter from the environment and metabolise it as food.
+They are referred to as extractive species, as they remove particulate matter from the environment and metabolise it into biomass that can be used for a range of applications on land such as food, feed or biomaterials.

-- A circular system - the extractive species utilise the waste from the fed species.
+- A circular system - the extractive species utilise the waste from the fed species as well as any excess nutrients that enter the marine ecosystem from the land.

 - Environmental benefits – the utilisation of waste which would previously have entered the environment is now remediated by the extractive species.